 - some see circumcision as mutilation to the body

-- rare complications include cutting the foreskin too long or too short, and improper healing
+- rare complications include cutting the foreskin too long or too short, and improper healing, bleeding, or infection

 - abnormal urination within 12 hours of the circumcision